 - Examinations are available for all students, regardless of gender identity.

-- Your visit with the Sexual Assault Nurse Examiner is completely confidential.
+- Visits with the Sexual Assault Nurse Examiner are completely confidential.

 - Most services are free or include a minimal charge.